TYW-Lab/TYW-Lab.github.io/_pages/joinUs.md

 author_profile: true
 ---

-<b>For current or prospective Ph.D. students</b>: If you are interested in joining me as a Ph.D. student, please send me an email (wangty_AT_bu.edu) with your CV and publication/project list.
-There are three different flavors of research in my lab, and typically a student is expected to be exposed to multiple tracks while majoring in one:
+<b>For current or prospective Ph.D. students</b>: If you are interested in joining me as a Ph.D. student, please [contact me](/contact/) with your CV and publication/project list.
+Students in my lab are typically exposed to a variety of research areas while concentrating on one specific track:

 * <u>Computational track</u>: You're keen on learning programming and machine learning to solve scientific problems, which involves in-depth understanding of the underlying scientific problem and lots of coding and debugging.
 * <u>Optical instrumentation track</u>: You enjoy the process of overcoming challenges in optical experiments, which typically involves meticulous handling of sensitive instruments, effective planning and time management, and a lot of trial and error to get things to work.
+Prior experience with either free-space optics or nanophotonics is a plus.
 * <u>Biomedical track</u>: You're drawn to specific biological questions (e.g., in neuroscience, immunology, or genomics) that can be studied through optical imaging, with an aim to showcase your technology in real biological experiments.

 If you plan to apply to a Ph.D. program that starts in Fall 2024, you can consider applying to [ECE Ph.D. program](https://www.bu.edu/eng/academics/explore-degree-programs/phd-in-electrical-engineering/) (in electrophysics track) and/or [BME Ph.D.
 Program](https://www.bu.edu/eng/academics/explore-degree-programs/phd-in-biomedical-engineering/) at Boston University.
 Both deadlines are <b>December 15, 2023</b>.
-During application, you will need to choose labs that you are interested in performing a rotation with during your first year.
-For rotation in my lab, you will be assigned a technical project that exercises both of your experimental and computational skills.
-The rotation project has the potential to be extended to or inspire a full Ph.D. thesis.
+When applying, you will need to indicate labs that you are interested in doing a rotation with during your first year.
+If you choose to rotate in my lab, you'll work on a technical project that exercises both your experimental and computational skills.
+Keep in mind that this rotation project could evolve into, or inspire, a full Ph.D. thesis.

 As a Ph.D. student in ECE or BME, your tuition is covered by BU, and you also receive a stipend for your research or teaching activities (p.20 of the [ECE PhD handbook](https://www.bu.edu/eng/files/2022/09/ECE.PhD_.Handbook.pdf); p.8 and p.21 of the [BME PhD handbook](https://www.bu.edu/eng/files/2023/10/BME-PhD-Handbook-Fall-2023.pdf)).
 Meanwhile, you are strongly encouraged to apply to internal and external graduate fellowships ([Photonics Center](https://www.bu.edu/photonics/prt/benefits-of-a-photonics-center-phd-trainee/); p.10 of the [ECE PhD handbook](https://www.bu.edu/eng/files/2022/09/ECE.PhD_.Handbook.pdf).
 A unique benefit of attending Boston University is its [strategic location](/contact/), which provides you with unparalleled access to academic resources, networking opportunities, and cultural enrichment.